palewire/django-bakery/README.md

 Features
 --------

-* Models, views and management commands to will build your site as flat files.
+* Models, views and management commands that will build your site as flat files.
 * Management commands to sync your flat files with a bucket on Amazon S3.